The Advisory Board

 Mr Angus Hutchinson : Board Member

 Angus Hutchinson is CEO of Thomas Global Systems.
-He joined Thomas Global in 2011 as Vice President, Commercial focusing on the group’s commercial and business development activities.
-Prior to joining Thomas Global, Angus worked as a Vice President in the Investment Banking Division of the Rothschild Group in Sydney and Washington, D.C.
-Angus holds a Bachelor of Commerce from the University of Sydney and is Secretary of the Australian Industry and Defence Network (NSW) and a member of the Australian Industry Group’s Defence Council Contracting Working Group.
+Angus joined Thomas Global in 2011 as Vice President, Commercial focusing on the group’s commercial aerospace and business development activities.
+Prior to joining Thomas Global, Angus worked as a Vice President in the Investment Banking Division of Rothschild Group in Sydney and Washington, D.C., where he focused on mergers and acquisitions and project finance transactions in the natural resources sector.
+Angus holds a Bachelor of Commerce from the University of Sydney.
+Angus is a member of the Australian Industry Group’s NSW Advisory Council and is a national director of the Australian Industry & Defence Network..

 Ms Caitlin Stephenson : Board Member